-Officers selected to become handlers will usually have a history of making strong drug cases, proactive patrolling and making felony arrests.
-They will generally have a good overall reputation of being a hard worker and a good officer.
+Officers selected to become handlers will usually have a history of making strong drug cases, proactive patrolling, and making felony arrests.
+They will generally have a good overall reputation for being a hard worker and a good officer.

 K-9 handlers undergo extensive training with their partners.
 Depending on your state, you can expect to receive hundreds of hours of initial training before you, and your dog can be certified.

-Additional, teams participate in ongoing, continuing education and training on an almost weekly basis to remain fresh and maintain their certifications.
+Additionally, teams participate in ongoing and continuous education and training on an almost weekly basis to remain fresh and maintain their certifications.

-Job Growth and Salary Outlook For Police K-9 Officers
+High Demand Recruitment and Salary Info For Police K-9 Officers

 Law enforcement, in general, continues to be an in-demand job around the United States, and agencies are devising plans to put more officers on the road despite budget cuts and constraints.